First-order homotopical logic: The invariance theorem

-The abstract invariance theorem proven in the previous section was stated with respect to an arbitrary free $h^=$-fibration $\fibr{C}CB$.
-However, in practice, we are interested in particular base categories $\B$, namely the free f.p.\ category $\TM_\sigma$ built out of the terms of a given signature $\sigma$ (see \S\ref{subsec:intro-predicate-logic}).
+The theorem proven in the previous section was stated with respect to an arbitrary free $h^=$-fibration $\fib{C}$ over an f.p.\ category $\B$.
+However, in practice, we are interested in the particular case of $\B$ being a \emph{free} f.p.\ category on a given signature $\sigma$.

-In this situation, the invariance theorem admits a certain refinement, which we will ultimately need to recover, in \S\ref{subsec:special-invariance} below, the invariance property of the homotopical semantics as described in \S\ref{subsec:properties-and-invariance}.
-Namely, in Theorem~\ref{thm:abstract-invariance}, we begin with two f.p.\ functors $\B\to\C$ and a pseudonatural equivalence between them.
-When $\B=\TM_\sigma$, we know, by the freeness property of $\TM_\sigma$, that each of these functors comes from an interpretation $\sigma\to{}\C$.
-However, given a homotopy-equivalence between these interpretations (which is what we are ultimately interested in), its not clear a priori that the induced f.p.\ functors $\TM_\sigma\to\C$ will be pseudonaturally equivalent.
-This is what we prove in this section.
+As mentioned above, the definition of the latter is arranged so that the f.p.\ functors $\B\to\B'$ correspond precisely to the interpretations $\sigma\to\B'$, \emph{and} so that the natural isomorphisms between functors $\B\to\B'$ correspond to isomorphisms of interpretations $\sigma\to\B'$.

+However, for the purpose of the homotopy invariance for the homotopical semantics, we will want to start with a \emph{homotopy equivalence} of interpretations $\sigma\to\B'$ -- which, in the context of a general 2-category $\B'$, corresponds to a \emph{pseudonatural equivalence} of interpretations $\sigma\to\B'$ (Definition~\ref{defn:2cat-homomorphism} below).

+Hence, the second part of the abstract invariance theorem will show that a pseudonatural equivalence of interpretations $\sigma\to\B'$ induces a pseudonatural equivalence between the induced functors $\B\to\B'$.
+Note that this is analogous to the first part: in both cases, we have a universal property with respect to natural isomorphisms, and want to show that it still holds for pseudonatural equivalences.

-The proof proceeds by considering a modified arrow category $\peqat\C$, such that the f.p.\ functors into $\peqat\C$ are pseudonatural equivalences of f.p.\ functors into $\C$, and the $\sigma$-interpretations in $\peqat\C$ are homotopy-equivalences of $\sigma$-interpretations into $\C$; this reduces the claim to the original freeness property of $\TM_\sigma$.
+The proof proceeds by considering a modified arrow category $\peqat{(\B')}$, such that the f.p.\ functors into $\peqat{(\B')}$ are pseudonatural equivalences of f.p.\ functors into $\B'$, and the $\sigma$-interpretations in $\peqat{(\B')}$ are homotopy-equivalences of $\sigma$-interpretations into $\B'$; this reduces the claim to the original freeness property of $\B$.